osposweb/osposweb.github.io/OSPOS-Printing.md

 ## Recommended Printing settings

-Remenber that the printer its recomended 75mm paper setup.
+Remember that the printer its recommended 75mm paper setup.

 1. Go to OS printers interface, in MAC/Linux got CUPS at http://localhost:631
 2. Select the printer and then Printer Properties
 3. Click Device Settings Tab or General Options
 4. In the Form to Tray Assignment or Media size choose 72mm x Receipt
 5. Cash Drawer options select 1 and 2
-6. Choose media of 2x1 and resoltuo
+6. Choose media of 2x1 and resolute

 # Advanced and Autoprinting

 Advanced printing allows set margins, and the "direct printer" to, only by selecting the "Order" format.

 This feature is currently available in combination with browsers Palemoon, Icecat, Iceweasel, Firefox and with some little changes in Chrome.
-Theres another way to do by changinh deep settings in firefox `about:config` interface options.
+For most modern browsers another way to do by changing deep settings in firefox `about:config` interface options.

 ### Firefox, Palemoon, Icecat

-AutoPrinting support also advanced feature are only enabled with installing the jsPrint addon at https://addons.mozilla.org/es/firefox/addon/js-print-setup The supported browsers must be **firefox << 49.9**, **Palemoon >> 24**, and **Icedcat >> 16**.
-The new Firefox Quantum and chrome api are not supported, newer firefox can try https://addons.mozilla.org/es/firefox/addon/seamless-print/
+AutoPrinting support also advanced feature are enabled in two ways, the first using the jsPrint addon at https://addons.mozilla.org/es/firefox/addon/js-print-setup The supported browsers must be **firefox << 49.9**, **Palemoon >> 24**, and **Icedcat >> 16**.
+The second way its preconfiguring the browser to printing directly.

 Enable jsprint/seamlessprint settings in Firefox, must configure with enable for all the sites (low security, sorry).
+In some cases newer firefox can try https://addons.mozilla.org/es/firefox/addon/seamless-print/ but not Quamtun Firefox.

-After enabling/configurie this addon, the osposweb print settings will be available and can be configured.
+After enabling/configure this addon, the ospos print settings will be available and can be configured.

 Go to Store config and reselect the printers, occasionally had to select a different printer.
 Submit.
 Then go back and select the correct printer.
 Then submit.

-**Alternate way**: Type about:config at Firefox’s location bar and hit Enter.
+**Alternate second way for newer browsers**: Type about:config at Firefox’s/Palemoon's location bar and hit Enter.
 Right click at anywhere on the page and select New > Boolean.
 Enter the preference name as print.always_print_silent and click OK.
 Then set the boolean value to true.
 Restart firefox.
 This need that the default OS printer must be the desired receipt printer.

 ### Chrome

-Not recomended, but receipt auto printing is also available in Chrome by using kiosk mode.
+Not recommended, but receipt auto printing is also available in Chrome by using kiosk mode.
 A printer should be selected once after launching Chrome using a custom shortcut.

-A new icon application laucher or lauch/invoke the binary adding the `--kiosk --kiosk-printing ` option to the executable.
+A new icon application launcher or launch/invoke the binary adding the `--kiosk --kiosk-printing ` option to the executable.
 By the way, to make the kiosk mode effecting you need to close all the chrome apps and restart otherwise it doesn't work.
 Open a Terminal, and write the command: `google-chrome --kiosk --kiosk-printing `

-After enabling/configure kiosk, the osposweb print settings will be available and can be configured.
+After enabling/configure kiosk, the ospos print settings will be available and can be configured.

 Go to Store config and reselect the printers, occasionally had to select a different printer.
 Submit.
 Then go back and select the correct printer.
 Then submit.